Compiled Master Game Guide

 During a round, each player will take three turns.
 Usually, you’ll do three actions on your turn, in this order:

 Action 2.
-Move Figure(s) on the Army Card (Optional)
+Move Figure(s) shown on the Army Card (Optional)

 Action 3.
-Attack with Figure(s) on the Army Card (Optional)
+Attack with Figure(s) shown on the Army Card (Optional)

 All three of these actions are explained in detail in the following sections.

 Start your turn by revealing your order marker for that turn, then laying it number-side up on the Army Card.
 Note: Later in the game, it’s possible that the figure(s) on that Army Card will have been destroyed earlier in the round.
-In such a case, you lose your turn.
+In such a case, your turn immediately ends.

 Action 2.
-Move Figure(s) on the Army Card (Optional)
+Move Figure(s) shown on the Army Card (Optional)

 Now you may move any or all figures on your chosen Army Card, if you want to.
 Follow these rules for moving each figure: